dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 ![Screenshot 2022-11-24 214149](https://user-images.githubusercontent.com/114989045/203866472-e9430924-3bc8-48e6-b0f8-6ff71b720458.png)

 We also have to create an if statement to say when the door is not open.
-This is essentially the same if statement as before, however, it is checking if "doorOpen" is equal to false and setting the position of the door to the same as "doorClosePos".
+This is essentially the same if statement as before, however, it is checking if "openDoor" is equal to false and setting the position of the door to the same as "doorClosePos".

 ![Screenshot 2022-11-24 214550](https://user-images.githubusercontent.com/114989045/203866814-6fcedf6d-288a-4191-a92d-31d68ec41ca8.png)